Salto de Castro

 Salto de Castro, or Poblado del Salto de Castro, is an abandoned village in the municipality of Fonfría, Zamora, Spain.
 It is located near the Castro Dam, in the lowest part of the Arribes of Douro.
-According to BBC News, the village is on the market after being empty for 30 years.
+After seeing its last family move out in 1989 and being abandoned ever since, it was finally purchased in 2025 by businessman/musician Jason Lee Beckwith from the United States.